SHAIKHSHAHI/Bookstore-Advance-Insights/README.md

 - So Correlation Between Quantity and Revenue is(0.73) is a positive correlation is their.
 - ((0.73) is Not really a Very strong Correlation but Good Correlation is there.
-- So,yes by the increase in Salin More Quantity Business can Expect Generate More Revenue.
+- So,yes by the increase in Sales More Quantity Business can Expect Generate More Revenue.

 ##  4.What Are the Top 3 Genres in the sense of Orders?